graphitemaster/breaking_the_physical_limits_of_fonts/README.md

 * Different subpixel patterns and orientations actually require different subpixel rendering of fonts themselves.

 This method of exploiting subpixels for additional rendering resolution is called [subpixel rendering](https://en.wikipedia.org/wiki/Subpixel_rendering).

+For more information on subpixel font rendering, check out [this excellent resource](https://www.grc.com/ctwhat.htm).

 Fortunately for us, someone has already had this idea and built something called [millitext](http://www.msarnoff.org/millitext/).
 Their work is listed here.